weavedb/weavedb/docs/docs/quick-start.md

 ### Special Operations

-WeaveDB has shortcuts for common operations which only works with the SDK and not with the terminal for now.
+WeaveDB has shortcuts for common operations which only work with the SDK and not with the terminal for now.

 ##### inc